databladeio/analysts-getting-started/README.md

 For all integrations, you will have to provide a **Name** value.
 Choose something that will help you remember what data is associated with the underlying source.

+## Setting up SQL Integrations
+In order to query data from your SQL database, you must ensure that it is properly configured to allow connections from our servers.
+In many cases, this is as simple as having your database administrator configure your database to accept connections from our IP address: `52.25.129.138/32`.

+If your database is behind a private network or if you need help setting up your connection, please contact us at support@datablade.io.

 ## Creating a new Project

 To create a new Project, click the **Projects** button on the left.
 Enter a name for your project at the field at the top of the page and click **Create Project**.